 • 90% of students and parents report they would #ChooseSouthern all over again!

 Students are proud to support the Eagle Nation by cheering on our NCAA Sunbelt Conference sport teams: men’s football, baseball, basketball, golf, soccer, and tennis, as well as women’s basketball, cross-country, golf, rifle, soccer, softball, swimming & diving, tennis, track & field, and volleyball.
-In our inaugural year, our Eagle Football team won the conference title.
+The Eagle Football team won its first bowl game in school history in the first year it was eligible to go to the postseason.

 Points of Pride

-• For the fourth consecutive year, Georgia Southern was named one of the nation’s most environmentally responsible “green colleges” in The Princeton Review’s Guide to 353 Green Colleges.
+• For the sixth year in a row, Georgia Southern University was named one of the nation’s top eco-friendly campuses in The Princeton Review’s Guide to 332 Green Colleges: 2016 Edition.

 Spotlight on Engineering